ankurcharan/azure-api-management-devops/README.md

-# azure-api-management-devops
+# Azure API Management Devops
-this repository contains an example azure api management deployment scripts that you can use to automate your api deployment on the APIM instance and automate it for multi region or multi cloud.
+an example of azure bicep deployment scripts that you can use to automate your api deployment on the api management instance.